lars-derichter/dotfiles/README.md

 chezmoi init https://github.com/lars-derichter/dotfiles.git

 # Check defaults in $HOME/.local/share/chezmoi/.chezmoi.toml.tmpl
 chezmoi apply

 ```

 ## Afterwards

-- In 1password settings: `Use the SSH-Agent` and `Integrate with 1password-cli`
+- in 1password settings: `Use the SSH-Agent` and `Integrate with 1password-cli`
+- login to vscode to sync settings
+- login to setapp and install favourite apps